togaritogarikun/setting/README.md

     % sh -c "$(curl -sSL https://raw.githubusercontent.com/togaritogarikun/setting/master/oGsetting.sh)"

-You will be required to enter the password of your mac, because 'make install' will be executed with 'sudo'.
+You will be sometimes required to enter the password of your mac, because 'make install' will be executed with 'sudo'.